top of page

 • Feeling like you owe someone something.

-• Being asked repeatedly.
+• Being asked over and over again.

 • Not wanting to hurt someone’s feelings.